KIU-GEDGADA/EosEngine/README.md

 # EosEngine - Java Game Engine

-EosEngine is Java Game Engine based on LWJGL.
-LWJGL is using openGL, and was created to simplify functions/methods/classes for game engine development on Language Java.
-EosEngine was founded and created by "Kutaisi International University" students as a part of a project.
+EosEngine is Java Game Engine based on [LWJGL](https://www.lwjgl.org).
+EosEngine was created by "Kutaisi International University" students as a part of a project.

 ## Installation

-Before continuing you will need the following:
+Before continuing, you will need the following:

 * _git_ installed on the computer
 * _Java IDE_ (Example: _IntelliJ, Eclipse_)